Lewis-Barton/south-wales-fitness/README.md

 The **Classes Page** will hold the following information:

 * Weekly timetable of the classes that are available with days, times & class durations.
-* Description of what is included in each class
+* Description of what is included in each class.

 The **Pricing Page** will hold the following information: